 - Fixed Windows: No window has cleaner lines than a fixed window; thus, fixed windows were a mid-century modern favorite.
 Fixed windows are not easy to find on window company websites.
 Instead, look for different terms, such as fixed or stationary transom or casement.

 - Casement Windows: Today's casement windows are vastly superior to the casement windows of yore.
 I'm still not personally a fan of casements, but they do have their good points.
-One advantages is that, when closed, casement windows have the smooth, uncomplicated lines of a fixed window.
+One advantage is that, when closed, casement windows have the smooth, uncomplicated lines of a fixed window.
 It's almost like having fixed windows that open.

 - Jalousie: Jalousie--or louver windows--do not work for all climates.
 Even when closed, they leak air like a sieve.
 But if you live in a warm climate such as South Florida, Southern California, or the Southwest U.S., jalousie windows are a perfect representation of windows that were widely used in the 1950s and 1960s.